lauhon/neverthrow-wiki-fork/Error-Handling-Best-Practices.md

-This document outlines patterns and best practices for working in a system that doesn't ever throw exceptions.
+This document outlines patterns and best practices for working in a system that doesn't rely on throwing exceptions as the primary mechanism for signalling something went wrong.

 #### Table of Contents: